JGabriel1804/JGabriel1804/README.md

 -👋 Hi, I’m @JGabriel1804

 -👀 I’m interested in software development, cloud computing, and artificial intelligence.
-I’m especially passionate about working with technologies that have real-world impact, and my dream is to work at Embraer one day.
+I’m especially passionate about working with technologies that have real-world impact.

 -🌱 I’m currently learning more about Microsoft Dynamics CRM development, as well as deepening my knowledge in cloud platforms like Azure and AWS.